 Kinsta’s Cloudflare Integration

 If your site is hosted on Kinsta, you don’t have to worry about setting up a WAF manually.
 All sites on our infrastructure are automatically protected by our free Cloudflare integration, which includes a secure firewall with custom rulesets and free DDoS protection.
-In addition to our Cloudflare integration, we also implement other security measures like brute force detection, SFTP-only file access, Google Cloud Platform VMs, a comprehensive security guarantee, and more.
+In addition to our Cloudflare integration, we also implement other security measures like brute force detection, SFTP-only file access, Google Cloud Platform VMs, a comprehensive malware removal pledge, and more.

 On a modern personal computer, you don’t usually have to do much since a firewall comes pre-installed with most operating systems.
 As for your website, too many hosts just don’t care about securing their servers, so it becomes your job to protect yourself.

 If you’re looking for a web host with reliable security infrastructure that can support a site of any size, consider Kinsta.
 With our free Cloudflare Integration and security guarantee, you know that you won’t fall victim to hacking.
 And on the rare chance they breakthrough, we’ll take steps to get rid of the malware for free.